Mohamed-El-Mouhib/Philosopher/README.md

 The program will output logs showing the philosophers' actions:

+	0 3  has taken a fork
+	0 3  has taken a fork
+	0 3 is eating
+	0 1  has taken a fork
-	0 ms: Philosopher 1 is thinking
+	0 1  has taken a fork
-	10 ms: Philosopher 1 is eating
+	0 1 is eating
+	0 5  has taken a fork
-	210 ms: Philosopher 1 is sleeping
+	200 3 is sleeping
-	220 ms: Philosopher 2 is thinking
 	...